Exabyte-io/documentation/docs/benchmarks/ol-benchmarks.md

-# Oracle Benchmark
+# Oracle Benchmarks

 ## Overview

 The purpose of this study is to understand the suitability of the latest Oracle Cloud hardware for high-performance computing applications.
-In order to do so, we run multiple benchmarks: High-Performance Linpack ([HPL](#Links)), the benchmark that during the last two decades was employed to rank the top supercomputing systems on the global scale, three application-specific cases for Vienna Ab-initio Simulation Package ([VASP](#Links)) and [Gromacs](#Links) to estimate the extent to which a calculation can be efficiently scaled, and, [Intel MPI Benchmarks](#Links) to compare the interconnect networks' bandwidth and latency.
+In order to do so, we run multiple benchmarks: High-Performance Linpack (HPL[^1]), the benchmark that during the last two decades was employed to rank the top supercomputing systems on the global scale[^2], three application-specific cases for Vienna Ab-initio Simulation Package (VASP[^3]) and Gromacs[^4] to estimate the extent to which a calculation can be efficiently scaled, and, Intel MPI Benchmarks[^5] to compare the interconnect networks' bandwidth and latency.

 ## Methodology